skpassegna/ipregistry-php-sdk/README.md

 ## License

-This SDK is licensed under the GPL-2.0-or-later License.
+This SDK is licensed under the [GNU General Public License v3.0](LICENSE) License.